danrahn/MarkerEditorForPlex/README.md

 Plex does not let users modify or add intro markers, relying solely on their own audio detection process.
 This project aims to make it easier to view/edit/add/delete intro markers for episodes.

-Some clients also support multiple intros, despite Plex not generating multiple markers themselves (web and desktop apps tested), so this project can also be used to add credit skips to episodes.
+Some clients also support multiple intros, despite Plex not generating multiple markers themselves (web, desktop, and AndroidTV apps tested), so this project can also be used to add credit skips to episodes.

 ## Usage